japila-books/spark-sql-internals/docs/new-and-noteworthy/dynamic-partition-pruning.md

 The best results are expected in JOIN queries between a large fact table and a much smaller dimension table (_star-schema queries_).

-Dynamic Partition Pruning is applied to a query at logical optimization phase using [PartitionPruning](../logical-optimizations/PartitionPruning.md) optimization rule.
+Dynamic Partition Pruning is applied to a query at logical optimization phase using [PartitionPruning](../logical-optimizations/PartitionPruning.md) and [CleanupDynamicPruningFilters](../logical-optimizations/CleanupDynamicPruningFilters.md) optimization rules.

+Dynamic Partition Pruning optimization is controlled by [spark.sql.optimizer.dynamicPartitionPruning.enabled](../spark-sql-properties.md#spark.sql.optimizer.dynamicPartitionPruning.enabled) configuration property.

 ## References